renatorib/react-powerplug/docs/components/Compose.md

 Note: if you use `compose` utility to create Composed components, you don't need to pass an array, just pass by arguments: `compose(<Foo />, <Bar />, <Baz />)`

-## Compose Callback Props
+## Compose Children Props

 Depends on your choices.
-Will be all callback props merged from your passed components.
+Will be all children props merged from your passed components.

 ## Known Issues